galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 ## Neutral and production runs

 Finally, let’s predict the spectra for our molecule.
 As mentioned, we will use [QCxMS](https://github.com/qcxms/QCxMS) for this purpose.
 First, we need to prepare the necessary input files for the QCxMS production runs.
-These files are required for running the QCxMS simulations, which will predict the mass spectra of the molecule.
+These files are required for running the QCxMS simulations, which will predict the mass spectrum of the molecule.
 This step typically formats the optimized molecular data into a format that can be used for the production simulations.
+This step performs the ground state calculations.
+The resulting geometry trajectory is then sampled and one representation is used for each trajectory.

 > <hands-on-title> QCxMS neutral run </hands-on-title>